Chat with Us whatsapp

-1. PAR (Photosynthetically Active Radiation)
+1. PAR (Photosynthetically Active Radiation)- What is PAR in grow lights?

 What is PAR, PPF, PPFD, and DLI in the Context of LED Grow Lights

-Why PAR Matters?
+-Why PAR Matters?

 2. PPF (Photosynthetic Photon Flux)

-Why PPF is Important?
+-Why PPF is Important?

 The PPF provides a raw measure of the total light produced within the PAR spectrum, helping to gauge the efficiency and potential effectiveness of the grow lights.
 It is an absolute number for any grow light fixture and would largely depend on its wattage and Efficiency.